marcinbelczewski/scheduler_repro/README.md

 WARNING: Invalid HTTP request received.
 ```

-This occurs because the AgentCore sidecar performs TLS/SSL handshake probing to determine whether the agent server supports HTTPS.
-It first attempts an HTTPS connection, which fails (since agents typically run HTTP internally), then falls back to HTTP.
+This likely occurs because the AgentCore sidecar performs TLS/SSL handshake probing to determine whether the agent server supports HTTPS.
+It appears to first attempt an HTTPS connection, which fails (since agents typically run HTTP internally), then falls back to HTTP.

 **Impact**: This warning is benign but confusing for developers, as it appears to indicate an error when the agent is functioning correctly.